How to Spend Christmas in Alsace

 Why should you visit Alsace in December?

 With its fairytale-like villages and a light covering of snow, Alsace is the ideal winter visit.
-There are fewer people visiting museums, so you get less crowded areas, you have amazing markets that are so lovely and the menus reflect the season's delights of hearty and delicious dishes, with the choice of sipping wine in a cosy café.
+There are fewer people visiting, so you get less crowded areas, you have amazing markets that are so lovely and the menus reflect the season's delights of hearty and delicious dishes, with the choice of sipping wine in a cosy café.
 It's a fantastic choice!

 Things to See and Do in Alsace